denten-books/plain-text/0-chapter.md

 engineer analytical automatons that command on our behalf.
 Such small acts of resistance can recover a measure of agency from the determinism of... take your
-pick: markets, complex systems, unconscious drives, monistic universes, social networks, technology, nature, bureaucracy, war...
+pick: markets, complex systems, unconscious drives, monistic universes, social networks, technology, the singularity, gravity, bureaucracy, war...
 The possibility of human erasure "like the face drawn in the sand at the edge of the sea" [@foucault_order_1994, 387], compels not the strengthening of one's commitment to anti-humanism, but the need to mobilize whatever modest means of agency still available to counteract determinism in all its forms.

 The advent of computational textuality necessitates a computational hermeneutics, which enables unfettered access to code, system, and device.
 For